gabriman/LeagueSpark/README.md

-LolSpark
+LeagueSpark
 ========

-LolSpark is a web application providing a interface for the League of Legends API (https://developer.riotgames.com/).
+LeagueSpark is a web application providing a interface for the League of Legends API (https://developer.riotgames.com/).

 It is still in early development and might not have all the necessary fonctionnalities yet.